-It is a responsibility of the IdP operator, as defined in the DIA Addendum to the InCommon Participation Agreement, never to assert knowingly an identity assurance qualifier to an InCommon SP that has not been assigned to the IdP by InCommon and to ensure that any IAQ that is asserted is appropriate for the particular identity assertion being offered.6
+It is a responsibility of the IdP operator, as defined in the Identity Assurance Addendum to the InCommon Participation Agreement, never to assert knowingly an identity assurance qualifier to an InCommon SP that has not been assigned to the IdP by InCommon and to ensure that any IAQ that is asserted is appropriate for the particular identity assertion being offered.

-5 See section 3.2.1 below.
+&lt;sup>5 See section 3.2.1 below.